The 2857 Society

 The Society has made remarkable progress since 1971 when it was first founded as the 28xx Society.
 Today we are a highly motivated team with many different skills and occupational backgrounds.
 We are always aiming to build on our successes and welcome new members and ideas to our team to assist either financially or in the engineering work.
 Since the last overhaul of 2857 in 2011 our role is to keep a watching brief on the operation and well-being of the loco.

-Membership of The 2857 Society is open to all, the only requirements are that you pay the annual membership fee and also purchase a minimum of 10 £1 shares in The Society.
+Shareholding in The 2857 Society is open to all.
+The requirements are that you purchase a minimum of 30, £1 shares in The Society.
 The shares are non-withdrawable and non-transferable except on the death or bankruptcy of a member.
-Shareholders receive a copy of “28 Lines”, the Society’s illustrated newsletter magazine, twice a year.
-An application form and gift aid form can be found in the Membership section of this website.
+Shareholders receive a copy of “28 Lines” the Society newsletter twice a year.
+An application form can be found in the Membership section of this website.

 The prototype of this locomotive was built at Swindon Works in 1903.
 This was at a time when the Great Western Railway was producing a range of standard locomotives, designed by the railway's Chief Mechanical Engineer, George Jackson Churchward, which were unquestionably the most technically advanced in Britain for their time.
 Locomotives of this general design, the 28xx class, continued to be produced until 1942 and hauled most of the long distance heavy goods trains on the GWR and BR (W.R.) for sixty years.

 No. 2857 was built in 1918 at a cost, including her tender, of £5,948 and travelled 1,276,713 miles before withdrawal in 1963 and subsequent sale for scrap to Woodham Brothers at Barry Dock in South Wales.